shin-kinos/OCTOPAS/README.md

 ![readme image 1](image/rtl_plot.png)

 The *X* axis represents number of the remaining leaves and the *Y* axis is RTL in each iteration.
-The dot plot shows that number of leaves remain is 248, while the RTL (`total branch length of pruned tree / total branch length of original tree`) is 0.95, implying that *[name of tool]* pruned 252 leaves and retained the rest 248, while the 95% of divergence of the tree was preserved.
+The dot plot shows that number of leaves remain is 248, while the RTL (`total branch length of pruned tree / total branch length of original tree`) is 0.95, implying that OCTOPAS pruned 252 leaves and retained the rest 248, while the 95% of divergence of the tree was preserved.

 ### Improvement of Relative Closest Branch Length (RCBL)